 PFIC.org is a website that was built by and for PFIC patients and families.
 It was established to provide a resource for those with new diagnoses and for those continuing to search for treatments and solutions to the challenges of PFIC.
+The website is run by a patient led advocacy organization called Progressive Familial Intrahepatic Cholestasis Advocacy and Resource Network, Inc. (PFIC Network, Inc.), a 501c3 charitable organization.
 Our mission is to improve the lives of patients and families worldwide affected by Progressive Familial Intrahepatic Cholestasis, PFIC.

 What is PFIC?

 The name PFIC was coined in the early 1980’s to describe a form of liver disease that primarily affects children.
 Taken word for word, it means: Progressive: tending to get worse over time; Familial: passed down to a child from the parents by way of the genes; Intrahepatic: involves disease inside the liver and not the bile ducts outside the liver; Cholestasis: means poor bile flow and build-up of substances in the liver that would normally be carried out of the liver into bile.

 A number of medical terms have been used to describe PFIC patients.
 “Byler’s disease” was used for Amish children with PFIC, in whom “PFIC” was first identified.
 Three types of PFIC have been labeled as PFIC-1, PFIC-2 and PFIC-3, although since we now understand these conditions at a genetic level, these terms are being used less and less.
 In recent years, it has been discovered that many patients with PFIC have mutations in one of three genes named ATP8B1, ABCB11, and ABCB4